travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 >> User.update_all(is_syncing: false)
 ```

 It can happen that organizations are also stuck in the syncing state.
-Though an organization itself cannot be synced, but once all users belonging to it are synced the organization itself is considered synced as well.
+Since an organization itself does not have a `is_syncing` flag, all users that do belong to it have to be successfully synced.

 ## Contact Enterprise Support